-- In 2021, two complaints of biased based profiling were investigated by the Office of Professional Standards.
+- In 2022, two complaints of biased-based profiling were investigated by the Office of Professional Standards.
 Both cases were deemed to be unfounded.

 Were there any other complaints filed against officers in 2023?

-The Valdosta Police Department Office of Professional Standards received twenty (20) complaints and all employees, which includes sworn and non-sworn.
-Eighteen (18) were filed by citizens, while two (2) were filed by other employees.
-Nine (9) of the complaints were investigated by the Office of Professional Standards, while eleven (11) were returned to supervisors.
+The Valdosta Police Department Office of Professional Standards received twenty-nine (29) complaints and all employees, which includes sworn and non-sworn.
+Twenty-seven (27) were filed by citizens, while two (2) were filed by other employees.
+Sixteen (16) of the complaints were investigated by the Office of Professional Standards, while thirteen (13) were returned to supervisors.

 - One (1) racial/biased-based profiling